Sexual health FAQ (frequently asked questions)

 Can I get pregnant by swallowing the semen during oral sex?

 No, you can’t.
-Swallowing semen is the same as eating something that ends up in your digestive system—it can’t make you pregnant because your mouth doesn’t connect with your reproductive system.
+Swallowing semen is the same as swallowing anything – it ends up in your digestive system—it can’t make you pregnant because your mouth (and digestive system) doesn’t connect with your reproductive system.

-Remember though, that you can get a sexually transmitted disease through oral sex if your partner is infected, so you should use a condom or dental dam during oral sex.
+Remember though, that you can get a sexually transmitted disease through oral sex if your partner is infected, so you should use a condom or oral dam during oral sex.

 Can I become pregnant without having sex?

-If I am taking birth control pills, do we still need to use condoms?
+If I am using birth control (the pill, the patch, the ring, the shot or IUD); do we still need to use condoms?

 Yes.
-Birth control pills are only prescribed to prevent pregnancy; pills do not prevent sexually transmitted infections.
+Birth control only helps to reduce the risk of pregnancy; none of the methods prevent sexually transmitted infections.

-Condoms offer your best chance at preventing STIs.
+Condoms offer your best chance at reducing the risk of STIs.

 What do I do if I have had unprotected sex?

-If you have had unprotected sex or your birth control method failed (condom breaks), you can get emergency contraception pills up to 72 hours following the incident, to prevent pregnancy.
+If you have had unprotected sex or your birth control method failed (condom breaks), you can use Emergency Contraceptive Pills or a Copper IUD as Emergency Contraception.

 Contact us for more information about emergency contraception.

-You should also consider the possibility of Sexually Transmitted Infections and should be tested for these as well, particularly since many STIs do not have any symptoms.
+If you are unsure as to whether there could be a risk of an STI, you should consider being tested for these as well, particularly since many STIs do not have any symptoms.
 Talk to you Doctor or Clinic Staff for further information.

 How do I know if I have a sexually transmitted infection?

-You can have an STI but not have symptoms though, such as in the case of chlamydia, gonorrhea, or HIV.
+You can have an STI but not have symptoms though, such as in many cases of chlamydia, gonorrhea, or HIV.
 This means the infection can damage your body without you even knowing about it.
 It also means you could accidentally pass on an STI to someone else.
+Common symptoms of STIs include a burning feeling when you urinate, itchiness or unusual (for you!) genital discharge.

-If you think you have an STI, the only way to be sure is to see a doctor or a nurse.
+If something about your genitals has changed (you have a rash, itch or discharge) and you think you could have an STI, the only way to be sure is to see a doctor or a nurse.
 Go to your family doctor, a clinic, or a special STI clinic if your city has one and ask to be checked for STIs.
-Most STIs can be treated with antibiotics.
+All STIs can be treated and managed but not all can be cured.

-I don’t want to have intercourse—what else can my partner and I do to be intimate?
+We’re not ready to have sex yet—what else can my partner and I do to be close?

 There are many things two people can do to be intimate.